Auto Repair Defect and Repair Laws For Orlando Drivers

 Even with the greatest of care, our vehicles are not built to last forever.
 Vehicle defects, repairs and manufacturer recalls can arise.
 Being aware of your car’s condition and regularly checking for recalls on your vehicle is important.
 According to Carfax, more than 3 million vehicles in Florida have at least one unfixed safety hazard.
 In the event that a defect has been identified, either the manufacturer or the National Highway Traffic Safety Administration (NHTSA) may recall the vehicle.

 Some states require the dealership notify vehicle owners of a recall, while others do not.
+For more information about the laws in your area contact one of our Orlando car accident injury lawyers.
 If you receive such notification, you should immediately bring your vehicle in for replacement or repair.
 Typically, this is done free of charge by the dealership.
 Though many manufacturers notify car owners of a vehicle defect, there are many consumers who never receive notice of pending recalls.
 Vehicle owners who are not notified must rely on the NHTSA, where all pending recalls can be tracked on its website.

 All cars sold in the U.S. should be able to keep drivers and passengers safe in the event of a collision, using in-vehicle safety systems.
 This is known as being “crashworthy.”
 As a general rule, if you are involved in an automobile accident where a vehicle defect is to blame for a serious injury or death you can file a lawsuit against ALL of the parties involved in the chain of distribution (i.e. – the path the product takes from manufacture to distribution to customers).